A Full Guide to a Proper Wood Stain FinishUpdated: Feb. 15, 2023

 Test the Stains

 Oil stains are the finish of choice among pros because they’re forgiving and easy to apply.
 Avoid “fast-drying” stains.
 You’re better off with ones that require at least overnight drying time.
-Getting the best color usually requires stain mixing, so buy a few different 4-oz. cans in the color family you’re interested in.
+Getting the best wood stain color usually requires stain mixing, so buy a few different 4-oz. cans in the color family you’re interested in.

 Sand extra trim, cut it into 3-in. pieces and start experimenting.
 Mark all the pieces with the colors you use to keep them straight.
 You can lighten stain easily by diluting it with paint thinner.
 It’s not unusual to use mixes that are 25 percent or even 50 percent paint thinner.
 But measure carefully so you can replicate your results on a larger scale.
 Next, finish the samples with the same sealer and varnish coats you plan to use, to get an accurate finished look.